 The 24-hour composite is made up from the individual one-hour composites.
 Each of the 24 individual samples is manually flow-proportioned according to the flow recorded for the hour that the sample represents.
 Each flow-proportioned sample is then added to the composite samples.
 The actual compositing of the samples is done by hand and may be done in the field or the laboratory.
 In most cases, compositing in the field is preferable since only one sample container must be cooled, and then transported to, and handled, in the laboratory.
 A 24-hour composite is frequently used since an automatic sampler can easily collect the individual samples.

 A variation of the 24-hour composite is to collect a constant volume of sample taken at constant discharge increments, which are measured with a totalizer.
-For example, one aliquot is collected for every 10,000 gallons of flow
+For example, one aliquot is collected for every 10,000 gallons of flow.

 Sequential sampling is useful to characterize the waste stream because you can determine the variability of the wastewater constituents over a daily period.
 For example, for pretreatment studies you can visually determine when high strength wastes are being discharged from a facility or when heavy solid loads are being discharged during a 24-hour cycle.
 You can measure the pH throughout the day.
-The value of this type of sampling must be weighed against the manpower constraints and sampling goals
+The value of this type of sampling must be weighed against the manpower constraints and sampling goals.

 Continuous Composite Sample: Collected continuously from the stream.
 The sample may be a constant volume that is similar to the time composite, or the volume may vary in proportion to the flow rate of the waste stream, in which case the sample is similar to the flow proportional composite.